ricardojoserf/SharpCovertTube/README.md

 ![img5](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/sharpcoverttube/Screenshot_5.png)

 ---------------------------

 ## Running it as a service

-It is also possible to run it as a service with the code in the [SharpCovertTube_Service folder](https://github.com/ricardojoserf/SharpCovertTube/tree/main/SharpCovertTube_Service).
-It possible to install it with InstallUtil, it is prepared to run as SYSTEM so you need to run it as administrator:
+You can find the code to run it as a service in the [SharpCovertTube_Service folder](https://github.com/ricardojoserf/SharpCovertTube/tree/main/SharpCovertTube_Service).
+It has the same functionalities except self-deletion, which would not make sense in this case.

+It possible to install it with InstallUtil, it is prepared to run as the SYSTEM user and you need to install it as administrator:

 ```
 InstallUtil.exe SharpCovertTube_Service.exe